BorisPolonsky/dify-helm/charts/dify/README.md

 ```

 #### Update Dify Service
-Update Dify configuartions to use external Weaviate service instead of the built-in one:
+Update Dify configurartions to use external Weaviate service instead of the built-in one:

 ```yaml
 # dify-external-weaviate-values.yaml